dougeby/IntuneDocs/intune/device-profile-troubleshoot.md

 ## What actions cause Intune to immediately send a notification to a device?

-There are different actions that trigger a notification, such as when a policy, profile, or app is assigned, updated, deleted, and so on.
+There are different actions that trigger a notification, such as when a policy, profile, or app is assigned (or unassigned), updated, deleted, and so on.
 These action times vary between platforms.

 Devices check in with Intune when they receive a notification to check in, or during the scheduled check-in.
 When you target a device or user with an action, such as lock, passcode reset, app, profile or policy assignment, then Intune immediately notifies the device to check in to receive these updates.